k0kubun/libx11-ruby/README.md

 # LibX11

-Ruby binding for libx11 including xlib.
+Ruby binding of libx11 mostly for xlib.

 ## Status